Saichandu02/Netlogo-Simulation-Project/README.md

 ## **How to Run**
 ### **Prerequisites**
-- Install NetLogo (version X.X or higher).
+- Install NetLogo (version 6.4 or higher).

 ### **Steps**
 1. Clone this repository: